NobodyXu/bookmarks/c/multithreading/atomic/lock-free-list.md

     to be detected by the thread and quickly restart the critical section.

     **Only one critical section per thread can be active at any time**.

+    `rsq()` can speedup CPU id retrieving, thus speedup access of per-cpu data.

+    It can also benefit atomic data structure as it makes the CPU scheduler transparent to the process.

 [Simple lock free stack c++11]: https://stackoverflow.com/questions/26747265/simple-lock-free-stack-c11
 [ABA problem, Wikipedia]: https://en.wikipedia.org/wiki/ABA_problem